ralucamaria-gavrila/Takeaway-early-careers-assignment/README.md

 # Takeaway Early Careers Assignment

 ## How to run this solution
+1. Prerequisites: you need to install Python first.
-1. Pull the project in the desired folder.
+2. Pull the project in the desired folder.
-2. Since my solution is developed in Python, before running you need to install some packages.
+3. Since my solution is developed in Python, before running you need to install some packages.
 Run the command ```pip install requests rich ``` and the packages needed for running main will be downloaded.
-3. Navigate to the folder where the solution is downloaded.
+4. Navigate to the folder where the solution is downloaded.
-4. Run the command ```python main.py```.
+5. Run the command ```python main.py```.

 ## Implementation documentation
 I first started with inspecting the API call's content and observe what the JSON contained.
 For clarity, I downloaded the JSON file locally and used a code editor to format it.